csob/paymentgateway/README.md

 ## 1. API Documentation, how to Implement and Test your Shop Integration

 Before starting the integration development, please have a look into the GitHub Wiki.
 The API documentation as well test cases and test cards are available here in the most up-to-date version.
+Older versions of API will be [terminated](https://github.com/csob/paymentgateway/wiki/API-Sunset).

 ## 2. Repository